 The Principal is responsible for overseeing the implementation of board policy including the Charter.
 Reference in documentation to the school, management and staff is to be read as "Principal" for responsibility for implementation.
-From time to time the chair of the board acting within delegated authority may issue discretions in policies of the school, in minutes of the board, or by written delegation.
+From time to time the Presiding Member acting within delegated authority may issue discretions in policies of the school, in minutes of the board, or by written delegation.